RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Brain Game/Brain Game.md

 ## Save your project { .save }

 ## Challenge: Race to 10 points {.challenge}
-Can you change your game, so that instead of answering as many questions as they can in 30 seconds, the player has to see how quickly they can get 10 qustions correct?
+Can you change your game, so that instead of answering as many questions as they can in 30 seconds, the player has to see how quickly they can get 10 questions correct?

 To do this, you'll only need to change your timer code.
 Can you see what needs to be changed?